orstavik/JoiComponents/book/chapter11_event_comp/event_composition/HowTo4_EventsAndCss.md

 *required* an updated CSSOM, the numbers of events processed would likely be halfed or cut down even worse.

-## Conclusion: should CSS control DOM Events?
+## HowTo: control DOM Events from CSS

-Currently, only `mousedown`, `touchstart`, or `pointerdown` are controllable from CSS.
-Therefore, the browsers *can* fudge it by dispatching these DOM Events *first* each frame.
-This throws the CSS-only developers, the poor, second-class citizens of web app developers, a bone: they can still direct the UIX DOM Events and thus mainly the defaultAction of touch and text selection.
+Currently, only `mousedown`, `touchstart`, or `pointerdown` are controllable via the CSS properties `touch-action`, `pointer-action` and `user-select`.
+Because there are so few DOM Events affected that should only appear once per frame, the browsers can fake processing the CCSOM before these DOM Events by simply dispatching these DOM Events *first* each frame.
+This throws the CSS-only developers a bone: As the poor, second-class citizens of web app developers they are, they can still direct UIX, ie. the defaultActions of touch and mouse.

 But, such CSS direction of DOM Events do not scale.
 At least not with the current frame cycle.
 If the frame cycle changes were to change, then this could change.